 Noindex vs Nofollow vs Disallow: When to Use Each

-Three controls, three different jobs.
-Pick the wrong one and you either leak pages into the index, waste crawl budget, or hide content from yourself by accident.
+Three SEO controls, three different jobs.
+Pick the wrong one and you leak pages into the index, waste crawl budget, or hide content so thoroughly Google can never drop it.

 Articles tagged with #robots.txt

-Three controls, three different jobs.
-Pick the wrong one and you either leak pages into the index, waste crawl budget, or hide content from yourself by accident.
+Three SEO controls, three different jobs.
+Pick the wrong one and you leak pages into the index, waste crawl budget, or hide content so thoroughly Google can never drop it.

-When `<meta name="robots">` and `X-Robots-Tag` HTTP header conflict, results are unpredictable.
-How to decide which to use and how to keep them in sync.
+When `<meta name="robots">` and the `X-Robots-Tag` HTTP header conflict, Google merges them and takes the most restrictive value.
+How to diagnose it with curl and keep both in sync.

-Sitemap.xml lists URLs that have `<meta name="robots" content="noindex">`.
-Google reports them, but inconsistently.
-Why this happens and how to fix.
+Your sitemap.xml lists URLs that render `<meta name="robots" content="noindex">`.
+Google indexes some and not others.
+Why it happens and how to make both signals agree.

-A surgical guide to robots.txt for indie sites — the two-line default that works, the rules that quietly deindex you, and the difference vs noindex.
+A surgical guide to robots.txt for indie sites: the working default, the rules that quietly deindex you, robots.txt vs noindex, and the AI-crawler tokens (GPTBot, ClaudeBot, Google-Extended) that matter in 2026.